zetavg/chromium-website/site/updates/ua-ch/index.md

 # **Launch Timeline**

-Last updated August 2, 2021
+Last updated November 22, 2021

 *   **March 3, 2021: UA-CH is rolling out to 100% of stable population
             in tandem with version 89**